jamesplease/redux-resource/docs/guides/crud-actions.md

 a status isn't always necessary, but it can be useful to use when requests are aborted, or if you don't need to track the status of some past request any longer.

+Because these Actions are asynchronous, using a library like [redux-thunk](https://github.com/gaearon/redux-thunk) for your action creators is recommended.

 ### Action Attributes